 Char Siu Bao is simply a steamed bun with Char Siu filling.
 However, it has a rich flavor that you will surely be surprised when trying it.
 You can purchase it from Chinese bakeries, and it plays an essential role during the Yum Cha ceremony.

 Many people claimed Bao was invented by Zhuge Liang, one of the genius minds living in the 3rd century.
-He is a brilliant strategist in the Three Kingdoms period.
+He was a brilliant strategist in the Three Kingdoms period.

 When the living standards were improved, people working on the Silk Road started stuffing roast pork into the Bao.